Kowshik890/OnlineExamPortal/README.md

   * now restart the server by using the command (systemctl restart nginx) and after that, check the status as well inside "/etc/nginx/conf.d" path

-* deployment is going on (internal error 500: permission related problem)

 ##
 ## Frontend
 * Angular Material